RigsOfRods/docs.rigsofrods.org/tools-tutorials/visual-editors.md

 ![bnb3](/images/blender-nb-addoninstall.png)

-Once both plug-ins are enabled, by clicking the checkbox, select `Save User Settings`.
+Once both plug-ins are enabled by clicking the checkbox, select `Save User Settings`.

 You can now close the `User Preferences` window, the plugins are now ready to use.